-The Common Eider is the largest duck in the Northern Hemisphere.
-Large body size is advantageous for birds like Common Eider which rely on body reserves for incubation.
-The common eider sits on her eggs 99% of the time during the 25–26 of incubation and only leaves to drink.
-However, the common eiders eat before laying the eggs and whilst they are still laying eggs.
+The common eider is the largest duck in the Northern Hemisphere.
+A large body size is advantageous for birds like the common eider which rely on body reserves for incubation.
+The common eider sits on her eggs 99% of the time during the 25–26 days of incubation and only leaves to drink.
+However, the common eider eats before laying the eggs and whilst it is still laying eggs.
 One day passes between the laying of the eggs, and the development of the embryos halts until the female starts to incubate; therefore, all of the eggs hatch at the same time.

 The Conservation of Arctic Flora and Fauna (CAFF) program of the Arctic Council has outlined an international conservation strategy to conserve eiders.
 Individual Arctic Nations have developed and are now implementing their national eider conservation action plans with a common goal of sustaining healthy population into the future.

 See the exhibition in The Icelandic Eider Centre!